-When staying at Eighteen97 bed and breakfast there is so much to see and do in and around Goathland and the North York Moors and Coast it is hard to know where to start but here is a little taster of what is on offer.
+When staying at Eighteen97 luxury bed and breakfast there is so much to see and do in and around Goathland and the North York Moors and Coast it is hard to know where to start, but here is a little taster of what is on offer.

 Arriving across the North York Moors to Goathland is a splendid experience though out the year, be it the heatherclad moorland in bloom, the summer sun across the valley or the rich autumn glow filling the skyline.
 Goathland is of course well known as ‘Aidensfield’ from the popular Yorkshire based TV show Heartbeat, still shown around the world, and the North Yorkshire Moors Railway station in the village is known most famously as Hogsmeade from the Harry Potter movies.
 Or find out more about the Goathland Plough Stots, a traditional longsword dancing team who perform around the village every January and at other times throughout the year.